LucasRizzo/argframe/README.md

 `git pull https://github.com/LucasRizzo/argframe.git`

-3. Build docker image by running below commands in the terminal (make sure docker is running):
+3. Build docker image by running below commands in the terminal (make sure docker is running and you have docker-compose installed):

 ```
 cd argframe